HiMarioLopez/Bolognese/README.md

-# Bolognese Blog
+# Bolognese

-This is a simple blog built with Next.js.
+This is a simple food blog built with Next.js.
 Uses [this](https://github.com/ibelick/nim) Next.js blog starter.

 ## Getting Started